vtexdocs/help-center-content/docs/announcements/en/2018-10-04-the-items-field-will-be-removed-from-the-list-orders-api.md

 ---
-title: 'The "items" field will be removed from the List Orders API'
+title: "The 'items' field will be removed from the List Orders API"
 id: 40UDVKiocUCSi8Uo8eUKui
 status: PUBLISHED
 createdAt: 2018-10-04T20:56:17.252Z